 The new sign works better with the lighting, can be seen across the street while moving at a Bostonian pace, and reflects the neighborhood’s history much more than the previous facade.

 The first logo is essentially a jump off point very similar to his since I am missing the original sketch.
-It will surface on eBay in 25 years, no doubt.
+(It will surface on eBay in 25 years, no doubt.)
 Along the way there were additions, subtractions, widening, thinning until finally we had tweaked until we could tweak no more.
-Thus was born, Looming Hope and I was on the hook for the overall aesthetic.
+Thus Looming Hope was born, and I was on the hook for the overall aesthetic.
 And so far, so good.

 Since 2018, Looming Hope has become quite the little start up company, benefitting the Earth twofold.
 The shirts are made from 100% recycled materials, not outsourced overseas, and a percentage of each sale, wholesale or retail, will go directly into an environmental support fund used for community cleanups and other local, environmental initiatives.
-You will see Looming Hope's shirts all over this website, as I have become a proud part owner and I believe in every thread in every shirt.
-End rants followed by pats on ones' back.
+You will see Looming Hope’s shirts all over this website, as I have become a proud part owner and I believe in every thread in every shirt.
+End rants followed by pats on one’s back.

-Branding • Revel Earth
+Revel Earth – Branding